jsoneaday/freeauthor-repo/README.md

+# FreeAuth

-# Long Form Content App
+## A Blogging and Long Form Content App with Builtin Monetization

 - David Choi
 - Apache 2.0 License